openshift/cluster-monitoring-operator/Documentation/api.md

 #### Description

 The `K8sPrometheusAdapter` resource defines settings for the Prometheus Adapter component.
+This is deprecated and will be removed in a future version.

 <em>appears in: [ClusterMonitoringConfiguration](#clustermonitoringconfiguration)</em>